Chapter 16:

 ‘You should pick on someone your own size!
 Or skill.
 Or type of creature!’
 I screamed at the void that is the forest, hoping those meant to hear it did.

-After just a few minutes of navigating the cave, I heard it.
-Leaves rustling, and then two heavy thuds on the soft ground above me.
+After just a few minutes of navigating the cave, I heard leaves rustling, and two heavy thuds on the soft ground above me.
 My heart jumped to my throat.

 They had followed me!

-Footsteps.
-They were walking.
-Human again.
-I covered my mouth with both hands and stilled my body.
-My heart is the only thing that is moving and making rapid thumps.
+They were walking in human form.
+I covered my mouth with one hand and stilled my body.
+My heart was the only thing that was moving and thumping.

 How can mere footsteps scare me so much?